haacked/haacked.com/_posts/archived/2004-08-22-in-need-of-a-phil-proof-alarm-clock.aspx.markdown

 ---
 layout: post
-title: "In Need Of A Phil-Proof Alarm Clock"
+title: In Need Of A Phil-Proof Alarm Clock
 date: 2004-08-22 -0800
 comments: true
 disqus_identifier: 960
 categories: []
+redirect_from: "/archive/2004/08/21/in-need-of-a-phil-proof-alarm-clock.aspx/"
 ---

 How's this for an idea?
 An alarm clock that only allows setting the alarm for the morning.
 No PM times allowed.
 I mean if you can't wake up by noon on your own, what's wrong with you?!